Defii-Tech-Labs/BaselineProtocolZK/README.md

 **Step 8: Create Transactions**

-- Transactions are created for each workstep, which includes the transaction data and schema.
+- Transactions are created for each workstep, which includes the transaction data as per the above schema.
 - The transactions are created using the `createTransaction` function, which takes in the workstep's ID, transaction data, and schema as input.

 **Step 9: Check Transaction Execution**

-- The transaction execution is checked to ensure that it was successful.
-- The transaction execution is checked using the `checkTransactionExecution` function, which takes in the transaction's ID as input.
+- The VSM (Virtual State Machine) processes the transactions in the order they were created.
+- The state and history trees are updated as each transaction is executed.
+- State and history trees are Merkle trees that store the current state of the workgroup and the history of all transactions, respectively.
+- The VSM ensures that the transactions are executed in the correct order and that the state and history trees are updated accordingly.

 **Step 10: Verify Transaction Result on-chain (ZK Proof)**

 - The transaction result is verified on-chain using a zero-knowledge proof (ZK proof).
+- This verification can be done by any third-party auditor on any EVM-compatible blockchain, such as Polygon or Avalanche, without needing access to the BPI system or any sensitive data.
 - The ZK proof is used to ensure that the transaction result is correct and that the data has not been tampered with.
-- The ZK proof is verified using the `verifyTransactionResultOnChain` function, which takes in the transaction's ID and ZK proof as input.
+- The ZK proof is verified using the `verifyTransactionResultOnChain` function, which takes in the transaction's ID and ZK proof as input

 ---